Adewale1010/all-system_engineering-devops/0x00-shell_basics/README.md

-Script 100-lets_move moves all files beginning with uppercase letter to the directory /tmp/u Script 101-clean_emacs deletes all files in the current working directory that endswith the character ~ Script 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+Script 100-lets_move moves all files beginning with uppercase letter to the directory /tmp/u Script 101-clean_emacs deletes all files in the current working directory that endswith the character ~ Script 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory Script 103-commas list all the files and directoreis of the currect directory separated by commas (,)